 - Successful patient enrollment and retention rates, and

 What is the regulatory for clinical trials in Brazil?

-Clinical trial application is referred to as the Drug Clinical Development Dossier or Desenvolvimento Clínico de Medicamento (DDCM) and ANVISA’s approval of the DDCM is known as a Special Notice/Bulletin or a Comunicado Especial (CE).
+A clinical trial application is referred to as the Drug Clinical Development Dossier or Dossier Desenvolvimento Clínico de Medicamento (DDCM) and ANVISA’s approval of the DDCM is known as a Special Notice/Bulletin or a Comunicado Especial (CE).

 Do you have any queries or looking for regulatory support in various stages of drug development? write to us at email@example.com or provide your query details in the below form

 - Brazil has a centralized registration process for the ethics committee (ECs) and has a national ethics committee (CONEP) and local ethics committees (CEP).

 - The Institutional ethics committee (IEC) – known as a Comitê de Ética em Pesquisas (CEP) will review and approve all clinical trial applications prior to ANVISA initiating its review and approval process.

 - The National Commission for Ethics in Research (Comissão Nacional de Ética em Pesquisa) (CONEP) is the central statutory body responsible for the registration, audit, and accreditation of Institutional ethics committees (ECs), known as (Committees of Ethics in Research (Comitês de Ética em Pesquisas) (CEPs) and is the advisory body for the Ministry of Health (MOH)

 - Applications with coordination or sponsorship originating outside of Brazil require an additional EC review by the National Commission for Ethics in Research (Comissão Nacional de Ética em Pesquisa) (CONEP)